Keira Knightley: 2014–present: Biographical and political roles

 Knightley's first role of the decade was feminist activist Sally Alexander in Misbehaviour (2020), a film about the crowning of the first black contestant at the 1970 Miss World competition.
 The film discusses the nuances of intersectionality in second wave feminism; Knightley was drawn to the political aspects of the project.
 Misbehaviour was received positively, with Varietys Guy Lodge dubbing Knightley "likable as ever" but admitted she portrays "the least intriguing figure".
 Knightley was due to produce and star in The Essex Serpent, an Apple TV+ adaptation of Sarah Perry's novel, but dropped out over concerns about access to childcare during the lockdown period of the COVID-19 pandemic.
 She starred in the 2021 holiday comedy Silent Night.
 Knightley voiced the lead role in the dramatic animated film Charlotte, a true story about a young artist during the Holocaust.

 Knightley took a year off work to spend time with family.
 In 2023, she portrayed reporter Loretta McLaughlin in the crime drama film Boston Strangler based on the infamous true story of Boston Strangler murders.
 In the following year, she starred as a spy in the Netflix thriller series Black Doves.
 For her performance, she was nominated for the Critics' Choice Television Award and the Golden Globe Award for Best Actress – Television Series Drama.
 Knightley stars in the mystery thriller The Woman in Cabin 10 as a journalist.

 In 2025, she performed the role of Dolores Umbridge in the Audible Harry Potter audiobook.
-This was met with controversy due to an ongoing boycott of Harry Potter over the author's views on transgender people, to which Knightley laughed and claimed she was not aware, before saying that "We’re all going to have to figure out how to live together, aren’t we?
-And we’ve all got very different opinions.
+This was met with controversy due to an ongoing boycott of Harry Potter over the author's views on transgender people, to which Knightley laughed and claimed she was not aware, before saying that "We're all going to have to figure out how to live together, aren't we?
+And we've all got very different opinions.
 I hope that we can all find respect."

+Keira and Joe Wilkinson starred in the Waitrose Christmas adverts for 2025.

+In 2026, Knightley is set to play the role of Christa-Maria Sieland in a stage adaptation of the film The Lives of Others at the Adelphi Theatre in London.